ivanleoncz/PythonEggs/README.md

 # PythonEggs

-Challenges, exercises, prototypes and modules written in Python.
+Challenges, exercises and prototypes written in Python.